cactuspie23/slot-machine/README.md

 Clipart from <a href="https://clipartix.com">Clipartix.com</a>

 Sound effects from <a href="https://freesound.org">Freesound.org</a>
-airmedia, jobro, miksmusic, gadziller, ultraaxvii, InspectorJ
+airmedia, jobro, miksmusic, gadziller, ultraaxvii, InspectorJ, sound_system11